-Strength and experience of the units under your command carry over between scenarios.
-You must spend prestige on reinforcements in order to keep them up to strength.
+The strength and experience of the units under your command carry over between scenarios.
+If units take casualties in a battle, you must spend prestige on reinforcements to keep them up to strength for the next battle.

 4.1.
 Conferences